-Ian Chamberlain is a Bristol based artist whose work is influenced from man-made technology and architectural forms.
-These have included structures within industry, agriculture, science and the military.
+Ian Chamberlain has a long-standing fascination with technology and architectural forms; these have included structures within industry, agriculture, science and the military.